harryosmar/protobuf-framework/README.md

 # Protobuf Go gRPC Server

-A gRPC server with HTTP gateway demonstrating Protocol Buffers and gRPC in Go with multiple services.
+A production-ready gRPC server with HTTP gateway demonstrating Protocol Buffers, gRPC, and validation in Go.

 ## Features